Thousands of D.C. students attend charters with no in-person learning options

 “It’s dangerous.
 It’s a deadly, deadly disease. . . .
 It is nothing to play with,” Thompson said.
 “We are all on the same accord about that.”

-In August, Richard Wright Public Charter School for Journalism and Media Arts — which serves around 300 eighth- through 12th-graders — was one of the few charter schools to start the academic year in-person.
+In August, Richard Wright Public Charter School for Journalism and Media Arts — which serves about 300 eighth- through 12th-graders — was one of the few charter schools to start the academic year in-person.
 About 30 percent of its students learned in classrooms with teachers at least two days a week.
 But when case numbers increased, the school switched to all virtual in November and never reopened, according to Marco Clark, Richard Wright’s chief executive.

 School leaders decided that the need to stop and restart in-person classes — and impose quarantines — if coronavirus cases emerged would be detrimental to students.
 Clark said the school is working toward full-time in-person instruction in the fall.
 The entire staff has been vaccinated, he said, and school leaders are working on educating parents and students so they also get inoculated.